codingnninja/koras/docs/documentations/utils/$purify.md

 # $purify utility

 `$purify` converts stringified data back to its original version.
 In JavaScript, any object passed via template literals will turn to `[Object object]`.
-To avoid that from happening, `$render` introduces `stringify` to convert data to a string before passing it to template literals.
+To avoid that from happening, `koras.jsx` introduces `stringify` to convert data to a string before passing it to template literals.

 ```js copy
 $purify(stringifiedData);